bishfait/Annie_BlueStampProject/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Second Milestone: Intensive Project-- Smart Mirror
+# First Milestone: Intensive Project-- Smart Mirror
 The smart mirror utilizes a monitor to display extra details behind a mirror.
 These details can be a variety of widgets, ranging from displaying the time, the weather, and upcoming events.
 In essence, the program I used, MagicMirror2, displays a website.
 By modifying the code behind what this website displays by utilizing Javascript, HTML, and CSS, the interface of the mirror is personalized.

 As of now, I have accomplished setting up the Raspberry Pi and the monitor that will display all the widgets on the screen and the mirror.
 I tweaked existing widgets like the clock and weather to display the right time and place.
 I added and synced up my calendars to display my upcoming events, including holidays, and my friends’ birthdays.
 In addition, I found other people’s code on adding different modules.
 I added a widget that would sync up to my Google Tasks and update every ten seconds, thus displaying my list of things I need to do.
 I went into the code itself to modify the mirror to my own liking.
 It was somewhat difficult since the program used different coding languages than I used.
 Although I was slightly familiar with HTML, Javascript and CSS was completely new to me.
 However, learning new coding languages isn’t very hard as different coding languages have similarities.
 Reading someone else’s code that is in a language that you don’t recognize was intimidating at first, but over time I got familiarized with the different codes.